- Data Sheets

 - The WEEE/RoHS directives in Europe and similar mandates in Japan have instilled fear that a legislative body will prohibit the use of lead in electronics soldering.

 - If a particular country disallows lead in electronics, a trade barrier is created between that country and anyone not capable of providing lead-free electronics solutions.
-Of course, this also could take place between individual companies.

 - Some companies already are producing electronics products with lead-free solder alloys and marketing them as such.
 This has led to fears of being caught behind commercially.